Project Overview and Purpose

 The McLeansville Road grade separation is part of the Piedmont Improvement Program and is among improvements to the North Carolina Railroad corridor between Raleigh and Charlotte to increase railroad capacity, efficiency and safety.

-Work, which began in November 2014, replaced the railroad crossing at McLeansville Road with a bridge over the tracks.
-The bridge opened in August 2016.
+Construction, which began in November 2014, involved replacing the railroad crossing at McLeansville Road with a bridge over the tracks.
+The bridge opened to traffic in August 2016.

 Work also involved: